Healthy Homes Assessment Grenada North

 Insulation Grenada North

-The insulation of the ceiling and underfloor is a requirement on all rental houses since 1 July 2019.
-Property managers and landlords are required to make sure the insulation meets current quality.
-In some instances, an existing insulation on the ceiling or in the sub floor space might require to be filled with or replaced.
+The insulation of the ceiling and underfloor has been compulsory for all rent homes since 1 July 2019.
+All landlords and property managers should make sure that the insulation meets this new standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.

-The "R" signifies thermal resistance, and is a measure of how well the insulation withstands heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 Grenada North Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building It’s about having to ensure there is somewhere to allow surface, rain and ground water to go, and prevent it from getting into the building.
-When it is about damp and water, it’s often the concerns you don’t notice that can become a big problem and cause the property to suffer and affecting your tenant’s well-being.
+The security of your rental home from dampness isn’t just about the interior of the building; you have to make sure there is somewhere for surface or ground water and prevent it from getting into the building.
+When it is about damp and water, it’s frequently the things you don’t notice that could be a huge problem and cause damage to your investment and harming the tenant’s health.

-Rental properties require to be equipped with efficient drainage for the removal of the stormwater and surface waters, and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and also that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties require to be equipped with effective drainage to eliminate floodwaters, surface water and ground water.
+This includes the proper outfall or runoff.
+Making sure that water has a proper place to go and that it isn’t allowed to remain beneath structures is an important aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between floorboards and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

 moisture ingress and drainage inspection